stefonarch/lxqt-labwc-session/README.md

 # lxqt-labwc-session

->Files for an LXQt wayland session using the labwc compositor.
+>Files for an LXQt 2.0 wayland session using the labwc compositor.

+**Note**:

+* The updated version uses the default labwc settings location now, if updating consider moving your settings to `~/.config/labwc.`

-**Note**: `lxqt-panel 2.0 does not include yet the taskbar-plugin (aka window list) for wayland.
+* `lxqt-panel 2.0 does not include yet the taskbar-plugin (aka window list) for wayland.
-Manual installation is possible and recommended compiling from [Github](https://github.com/LXQt-Marcus-Fork/lxqt-panel/tree/wlroots-taskbar) directly or via AUR.
+Manual installation is possible and recommended compiling from [Github](https://github.com/LXQt-Marcus-Fork/lxqt-panel/tree/wlroots-taskbar) directly or using [this PKGBUILD](https://github.com/stefonarch/LXQt-Wayland-files/tree/main/AUR/lxqt-panel).

 Alternatively  sfwbar, waybar or yatbfw can be used to provide a taskbar, see `~/.config/labwc/autostart`.